Kitware/SMTK/doc/release/notes/qt-subsystem.md

     * checkAttributeValidity(const smtk::attribute::Attribute* att)
         * Replaced by Attribute::isValid()

+### qtItem Changes
+* Added a m_markForDeletion property that gets set if markForDeletion() is called.
+This is to help debug as well as deciding if the qtItem's UI should be updated or not.

 ### qtInputItem Changes
 * If the space reserved for the label width is less than 1/2 the space required.
 The size hint is ignored and enough space for the entire label is used.
 * Added Item View Option ExpressionOnly to indicate that the item must be assigned to an expression and not to a constant value